Using the information from the scan, confirm your migration plan. Your plan should specify the timeline and how users and their data will be migrated.

 - What data is essential for the go-live date?
 Is there any non-essential data (archived files or old email messages, for example) that can be migrated after the go-live date or not at all?
 Consider the best way to use phases so that users have the essential data available for the go-live date.
 You can use delta migrations prior to the go-live date to migrate any new content added to your source domain since the initial migration.
 Learn more about delta migrations.

-- How is the data currently organized in your source domain?
+- How is the data currently organized in your source account?

-- Do you want to replicate the same data structure on your target domain?
+- Do you want to replicate the same data structure on your target account?
 Or, do you want to reorganize the data during the migration?

 Group the data into phases